 “How mad is mad?
 As mad as when you slept with that Veeni?”

-I automatically turn to Janine and say, “That wasn’t my fault.
+I turn to Janine.
+“That wasn’t my fault.
 You know how Veeni woman affect human men, right?”
 She shakes her head and gives me the same disapproving glare that all women seem to know at birth.
 “Well, it wasn’t my idea,” I tell her, and then to Bucky, “I wonder if there’s a way to ask Chippers to delay her release a bit.”

 “How long?”
 Bucky asks.